xwlc/stacer/README.md

 ### Fedora

-1. Download `stacer_1.1.0_amd64.rpm` from the [Stacer releases page](https://github.com/oguzhaninan/Stacer/releases).
+1. Download the stacer binary from the [Stacer releases page](https://github.com/Quentium-Forks/Stacer/releases).
-2. Run `sudo rpm --install stacer_1.1.0_amd64.rpm --nodeps --force` on the downloaded package.
+2. Run `sudo rpm --install stacer_*.rpm --nodeps --force` on the downloaded package.
 3. Launch Stacer using the installed `stacer` command.

 ### Fedora (with DNF)